4 Chesapeake Bay Submerged Aquatic Vegetation

-Description: The data provided here are the 1984-2023 area distribution and percent coverage of submerged aquatic vegetation in the Chesapeake Bay and its tributaries.
-That area is measured and calculated from photo-interpreted aerial imagery taken during surveys conducted in the growing season.
+Description: The data provided here are the 1984-2024 area distribution and percent coverage of submerged aquatic vegetation in the Chesapeake Bay and its tributaries that area measured and calculated from photo-interpreted aerial imagery taken during surveys conducted in the growing season.

 Indicator family:

-Contributor(s): Christoper J. Patrick, David J. Wilcox, Jennifer R. Whiting, Anna K. Kenne, Erica R. Smith
+Contributor(s): Christoper J. Patrick, David J. Wilcox, Jennifer R. Whiting, Anna K. Kenne, Erica R. Blue, Matthew J. Smith

 Affiliations: VIMS